onsip/sipjs.com/content/api/0.5.0/session.md

 #### `on('accepted', function (data) {})`

+Outbound sessions emit `accepted` with the following parameters:

 Name | Type | Description
 -----|------|------------
 `data` | `Object` | A wrapper object containing the event data `data.code` | `Number` | The status code of the received response, between 200 and 299.
 `data.response` | [`SIP.IncomingMessage`](/api/0.5.0/incomingMessage) | The received response

+Inbound sessions do not currently provide any parameters when emitting the `accepted` event.
+[Track this bug on GitHub.](https://github.com/onsip/SIP.js/issues/15)

 ### `rejected`